schaklashiya/chaklashiya/README.md

 - Playing around with **STM32 MCUs**
 - Current projects:
   - 💡 *Blinky light* — my first STM32 project
-  - 🚦 *Traffic light simulator* — light changes when a “car” (button press) is detected
+  - 🚦 *Traffic light simulator* — light changes when a “car” (button press) is detected (In Progress).
+  - And more coming up soon.

 ---